Table of Contents

 Conditions for Complaint:

-- Complain was made to the Bank and Bank had rejected or no reply was received within a month or complainant is not satisfied with the reply given by the bank;
+- The complaint was made to the Bank and Bank had rejected or no reply was received within a month or the complainant is not satisfied with the reply given by the bank;

-- Complaint is not for issues already settled by ombudsman or for which proceeding before court or any other forum is pending or a decree or order has been passed;
+- The complaint is not for issues already settled by the ombudsman or for which proceeding before a court or any other forum is pending or a decree or order has been passed;

-- The complaint is not frivolous or vexatious in nature;
+- The complaint is not frivolous or vexatious;

-- The complaint is within limitation period under Indian limitation Act 1963.
+- The complaint is within the limitation period under the Indian limitation Act 1963.

-Award by the Ombudsman: Where a complaint is not settled by agreement within a period of one month from the date of receipt of the complaint, Ombudsman may pass an Award or reject the complaint, on the basis of evidence, the principles of banking law and practice, directions and guidelines issued by RBI.
+Where a complaint is not settled by agreement within one month from the date of receipt of the complaint, the Ombudsman may pass an Award or reject the complaint, based on evidence, the principles of banking law and practice, directions, and guidelines issued by RBI.

-Amount of award: Award shall specify the amount, to be paid by bank as compensation, not more than actual loss suffered as direct consequence of act of omission or commission of the bank or Rs.20 lac (As amended up to July 1, 2017, earlier it was Rs.10 lac), whichever is lower.
+The award shall specify the amount, to be paid by the bank as compensation, not more than the actual loss suffered as a direct consequence of the act of omission or commission of the bank or Rs.20 lac (As amended up to July 1, 2017, earlier it was Rs.10 lac), whichever is lower.

 The Banking Ombudsman may award compensation not exceeding Rs.
 1 lakh to the complainant for mental agony and harassment.
-The Banking Ombudsman will take into account the loss of the complainant’s time, expenses incurred by the complainant, harassment and mental anguish suffered by the complainant while passing such award.
+The Banking Ombudsman will take into account the loss of the complainant’s time, expenses incurred by the complainant, harassment, and mental anguish suffered by the complainant while passing such an award.

-Effect of award: A copy of the Award shall be sent to the complainant and the bank.
-An award shall lapse and be of no effect unless the complainant furnishes to the bank concerned within a period of 30 days from the date of receipt of copy of the Award, a letter of acceptance of the Award in full and final settlement of his claim.
+A copy of the Award shall be sent to the complainant and the bank.
+An award shall lapse and be of no effect unless the complainant furnishes to the bank concerned within 30 days from the date of receipt of a copy of the Award, a letter of acceptance of the Award in full and final settlement of his claim.
 The bank shall, unless it has preferred an appeal within one month from the date of receipt by it of the acceptance in writing of the Award by the complainant, comply with the Award and intimate compliance to the Banking Ombudsman.

-Implementation: Customer has to send acceptance of the award within 30 days of date of receipt of the award.
-Bank is to implement the award within one month from the date of receipt of the acceptance from the complainant and intimate compliance to the Banking Ombudsman.
+The customer has to send acceptance of the award within 30 days of the date of receipt of the award.
+The bank is to implement the award within one month from the date of receipt of the acceptance from the complainant and intimate compliance to the Banking Ombudsman.

-Rejection of the Complaint: If it Frivolous, malafide or without sufficient cause or there is no loss or damage or inconvenience caused to the complainant or is beyond the pecuniary jurisdiction of ombudsman.
+If it is Frivolous, malafide, or without sufficient cause or there is no loss or damage, or inconvenience caused to the complainant or is beyond the pecuniary jurisdiction of the ombudsman.